NASA does Dragon shuffle prepping for Starliner launch

 Parking is at a premium at the International Space Station, but NASA and SpaceX cleared out one spot as a cargo Dragon spacecraft completed its trip home with a splashdown off the Florida coast early Tuesday.

-NASA still needs to shift the remaining Dragon spacecraft from its parking spot, though, to clear the path for next week’s launch of Boeing’s CST-100 Starliner.
+NASA still needs to shift the remaining Dragon spacecraft from its spot to clear the path for next week’s launch of Boeing’s CST-100 Starliner.

-The cargo Dragon part of the CRS-30 resupply mission that arrived in March was attached to the ISS for more than 36 days.
-It returned for a 1:38 a.m. splashdown off the coast of Tampa carring more than 4,100 pounds of science experiments and other supplies back to Earth.
+The cargo Dragon from the CRS-30 resupply mission that arrived in March was attached to the ISS for more than 36 days.
+It returned for a 1:38 a.m. splashdown off Tampa, carrying more than 4,100 pounds of science experiments and other supplies back to Earth.

+It departed the ISS Harmony module, which has two docking ports, on Sunday.

 NASA’s Matthew Dominick, Michael Barratt and Jeanette Epps along with Roscosmos’ Alexander Grebenkin will take the short road trip at 7:45 a.m.
 Thursday and be back attached to the ISS at 8:28 a.m.